Bayram Khwaja: Family

 Bayram Khwaja was the son of Qara Mansur.
 He had a brother named Qara Dursun, whose son, Qara Mahammad, succeeded Bayram.
 He had two other brothers: Murad, was governor of Baghdad c.
 1364; and Berdi Khwaja.
-He belonged to the Baranlu clan of the Yiva Oghuzes.
+He belonged to the Baharlu clan of the Yiva Tribe.

 Biography

+Under the Mongol rule, Qara Qoyunlu's were subject to the Oirats, and their kishlaks (winter quarters) were near Mosul, while yaylaks were located in the Van region, specifically Erciş.
+In 1337, Qara Qoyunlu were vassalized by the Sutayids, who gained control of the region.
+Their head, Pīr Muḥammad was killed by one of his emirs, Husein Beg, in 1350, who was murdered the next year by Bayram Khwaja, usurping control of the territory.
+Although Bayram Khwaja was initially unsuccessful in taking Mosul from Ordu Bugha, Ḥusayn Beg’s nephew, he eventually captured the city and made his brother, Berdi Khwaja, its governor.

 Bayram is first recorded in service to Huseyin beg, a Turkmen warlord who killed Pir Muhammed of Sinjar and usurped his city.
 Huseyin beg and his company were attacked by the Ayyubid lord of Hasankeyf, Al-Adil, in 1350; however, they defeated him.
 Bayram in turn usurped Huseyin Beg's position and declared his independence in 1351.